Forside DH-Debate

 From an additional note to Alfred the Great's translation of Orosius' Rome's history from around the year 890 can be deduced a sketch of the political situation in Southern Scandinavia.
 It was written only about 27 years before "Hardegon, Suein's son from Northmannia" deprived Sigerich of his kingdom:

 In another part of King Alfred's geography, the traveler Ottar tells: "South of Skiringssal a large sea cuts into the country.
 It is broader than any man ca see over.
 And on the other side, first Gotland and then Sillende.
-This sea stretches hundreds of mil into the country - And he told that he from Skiringssal in five days sailed to the merchant town called Hedeby.
-It lies between the Wends, Saxons and Angles and belongs to the Danes - When he sailed to there from Skiringssal, he had to port Denemearce, to starboard the open sea for three days; and then, two days before he came to Hedeby, he had to starboard Gotland and Sillende and many islands.
+This sea stretches hundreds of mil into the country - And he told that he from Skiringssal in five days sailed to the merchant town called Haithebau.
+It lies between the Wends, Saxons and Angles and belongs to the Danes - When he sailed to there from Skiringssal, he had to port Denemearce, to starboard the open sea for three days; and then, two days before he came to Haithebau, he had to starboard Gotland and Sillende and many islands.
 In these regions, the Angles lived before they came to this country.
-And in these two days, he had to port, the islands, which belong to Denmark."
-From which we can deduce that Halland, Sjælland, some other islands and Hedeby belonged to the Danes.
-Jutland was still called Gotland, and did not seem to have belonged to "Denemearce".
+And in these two days, he had to port, the islands, which belong to Denemearce."
+From which we can deduce that Halland, Sjælland, some other islands and Haithebau belonged to the Danes.
+Thje Cimbrian Peninsula was still called Gotland, and did not seem to have belonged to "Denemearce".

-Also Wulfstan sailed past several islands without naming them, for example, Fehmern and Rugen.
-It was apparently not common among seafarers to have a very detailed knowledge of near coastal waters.
+Wulfstan sailed past several islands without mentioning them, for example Fehmarn and Rügen.
+It was apparently not common among seafarers to have a very detailed knowledge of coastal waters.

 Both Adam of Bremen and the Roskilde chronicle say that sometimes the country had been divided between several kings, and sometimes it was collected as one kingdom.
 In 1157 Denmark as a natural thing was divided into three parts, which were ruled by respectively Sven, Knud and Valdemar.

-It is completely conceivable that in Gorm the Old's time, the country was divided into at least three parts 1) An area called Denmark, which included Halland, Skåne, Sjælland, Lolland, Falster, Langeland and Ærø 2) The area around Hedeby ruled by Chnuba and Sigtryg 3) The rest of Jutland, which until then was called Gotland, can, for the most part, have been united under King Gorm the Old, who had his royal seat in Jelling.
-After the invasion in 917 the Knytlinge kings Hardegon, Hardecnudth and Gorm had probably over a longer period worked to subjugate or conquer ever greater parts of Jutland.
+It is completely conceivable that in Gorm the Old's time, the country was divided into at least three parts 1) An area called Denmark, which included Halland, Skåne, Sjælland, Lolland, Falster, Langeland and Ærø 2) The area around Haithebau ruled by Chnuba and Sigtryg 3) The rest of Jutland, which was then called Gotland, may for the most part have been inhabited by various traditional Gothic peoples, as had been the case for many hundreds of years, but also the original smaller area of the Jutes, "north of the Angles".

 Saxo describes repeatedly Sjælland, as the island in the middle of the kingdom, big and fertile and populated by brave inhabitants.